sfilata/chat-bot/docs/google_search.md

 ## Usage Limits

 Google gives you 100 free searches per day.
 You can increase this limit by creating a billing account.
-Now, enjoy it.